gissavem/dockerized-twitter-clone/README.md

-# dockerized-twitter-clone
-## Laboration in communication between containerized applications.
+## A laboration in communication between containerized applications

 We have made a simple web-application that enables you yo post messages, and then review all messages in a feed.